 (COVID-19 page can be found under Services)

-If you suspect that you may be infected with the virus you must not attend the surgery, visit the gov.uk/coronavirus website and follow the online advice.
+If you suspect that you may be infected with the virus you must not attend the surgery, call 119 to arrange your test or visit the gov.uk/coronavirus website and follow the online advice.

 Is the GP Surgery still open ?